Pvt. Thomas Edward Hurtt

 On October 10, 1944, the ship sailed.
 Instead of heading toward Formosa, it headed south to Palawan Island.
 There, the ship dropped anchor in a cove.
 This was done to avoid American planes.
 While it was there, the Port of Manila were bombed by American planes.

 It was during this time that the POWs figured out how to turn the hold's ventilation fans by wiring them into the ship's lighting system.
 Although the Japanese had removed the lights, they had not turned off the power.
 For two days conditions in the hold improved because the POWs had fresh air.
 When the Japanese discovered what the POWs had done, they cut the power to the hold.

 The Japanese attempted to improve the conditions in the hold by moving 800 POWs to one of the other holds.
 The POWs were put in this hold on top of the coal that was already in it.

 Returning to Manila on October 21st, the Arisan Maru waited in the harbor while the Japanese formed a convoy.
 During this time, the prisoners remained in the holds of the ship.
 On October 23rd, the Arisan Maru joined a convoy of twelve ships bound for Formosa.
-The ship proceeded toward Formosa and was near the Island of Shoonan the evening of October 24, 1944.
+The ship proceeded toward Formosa the evening of Tuesday, October 24, 1944.

 It was almost dinner and twenty POWs were on deck cooking dinner.
 The ship was in the Bashi Channel of the South China Sea.
 According to the survivors, the Japanese ran to the bow of the ship and watched a torpedo pass in front of the ship.
 A second torpedo missed the stern of the ship.
 Two more torpedoes hit the ship amidships.
 The ship immediately stopped in its tracks.

 The Japanese abandoned ship, but cut the rope ladders to the ship's holds before they left.
 A few POWs managed to get out of the second hold and reattached the rope ladders and dropped them into the holds to the other POWs.